awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-setup.rst

    Analytics <tutorial-ios-aws-mobile-notes-analytics>
    Authentication <tutorial-ios-aws-mobile-notes-auth>
-..
    Serverless Backend <tutorial-ios-aws-mobile-notes-data>

 Start with a working app and then add cloud enable features.
 In this tutorial, you will take a working app, driven from locally stored data, and then:

-- :ref:`Add analytics to your app <tutorial-ios-aws-mobile-notes-analytics>` so you can view demographic information about your users.
+- :ref:`Add analytics to your app <tutorial-ios-aws-mobile-notes-analytics>`, so you can view demographic information about your users.

 - :ref:`Add a simple sign-in/sign-up flow <tutorial-ios-aws-mobile-notes-auth>` for authentication.

-.. - :ref:`Access data stores in the AWS <tutorial-ios-aws-mobile-notes-data>` cloud, so that a user's notes are available to them on any device with the app installed.
+- :ref:`Access data stores in the AWS  cloud<tutorial-ios-aws-mobile-notes-data>`, so that a users' notes are available to them on any device with the app installed.

 .. image:: images/tutorial-ios-notes-app-anim.gif
    :scale: 100
    :alt: Demonstration of the Notes tutorial app you can download.

 You should be able to complete the setup section of this tutorial within 10-15 minutes after you have installed all required software.
 Once you complete the instructions on this page, you can run the project on your local system.

 .. _ios-tutorial-notes-getting-started: